 A course designed to study the role of women in ministry both inside and outside the local church.
-Scriptural foundation and guidance for such roles will be studied.
+Scriptural foundation and guidance for such roles will be studied. [] [] sometimes offered only on alternate years

 CHURCH HISTORY

 CHIS 252 History of the Pentecostal Movement